Skip to code content (skip section selection)

 (8) The storage of impounded vehicles shall not be permitted.

-(CC) Vehicle Sales and Rental.
+(BB) Vehicle Sales and Rental.
 An establishment engaged in the sale, rental, or lease of new or used motorized vehicles, equipment, or mobile homes as defined by the department of motor vehicles.
 Typical uses include auto and truck rental, lease and sales; boat rental and sales; mobile home and recreational vehicle sales; construction equipment rental yards; moving trailer rental, and large implement sales or rental.

 (1) A Class C buffer (see § 155.402) shall be established along any side of the property adjacent to a residential use.